Sign in

 Amazon.com

 Sharing is caring!
-Having problems with Amazon.com?
-Use ScamPulse to make a complaint
+Are you having problems with Amazon.com?
+Use ScamPulse to file a complaint.

 I received a call allegedly from Amazon.com claiming I owed Amazon $1956.37.
 The phone number was both on my caller ID and in the message. // I am a regular Amazon customer and, based on experience, know that Amazon simply adjusts invoicing errors directly without calling me to say I owe money.
 That is why I called BBB.